[?] Subscribe To This Site

 I never saw Nicole "fat."
 I never even saw her carrying a few extra pounds.
 To me she always looked slim, but fit, at least before her eventual crash.

-I knew nothing of the tug of war going on inside her, the turmoil and the obsession that drove her, convincing her that she could never be too thin.
-Nicki told me later that she felt out of control, pressured to succeed, to be "miss perfect."
+-I knew nothing of the tug of war going on inside her, the turmoil and obsession that drove her, convincing her that she could never be too thin.
+Nicki later told me that she felt out of control, pressured to succeed, to be "miss perfect."

 Most of that pressure came from within her, and it dominated her every action.